 It started life as Beam back in January of 2016.
 Microsoft purchased the company in August 2016 and proceeded to integrate Beam into Windows 10 and Xbox One.
 The company then changed the name to Mixer in 2017.

 Mixer started its Season 2 update in November of 2018.
 The massive 2018 update added a lot of the service’s more modern features and monetary support.
 The service does okay, but never really broke into the mainstream like its competitors.
 However, the addition of Ninja doubled the app downloads in less than a week.

-How do you use Mixer?
+How do you use Mixer streaming service?